barharding/Mission-to-Mar/README.md

 ***Figure 1: Mission to Mars***
 ![Mission to mars](/images/index_orig.png)

 3. Modify the page so that it is mobile responsive and add two additional Bootstrap components.
-At the completion of this deliverable the HTML responsive view is shown in figure 2 and the restyled page leveraging index2.html is shown in figure 3.
+At the completion of this deliverable the HTML responsive view is shown in figure 2 and figure 3 shows the restyled page leveraging index2.html.

 ***Figure 2: Responsive Web Page***